lsminter/dnd-notes/bevron/session-19.md

 a - I'm not picky.
 I do favors for treasures.

 bg - I see.
-And what is a treasure hunter doing out her in fandolin.
+And what is a treasure hunter doing out here in fandolin.

 a - thats the point.
 I like going into the unknown. thats how you dont get caught.